 - If you want to make the recipe with melted butter, use a fork to toss the ingredients.

-- Look for the sandy texture of the crumbs: under-mixing results in a dry streusel, over-mixing end ups in a too cohesive crumble.
+- Look for the sandy texture of the crumbs: under-mixing results in a dry streusel, and over-mixing ends ups in a too-cohesive crumble.

 - Cover the bowl with plastic and keep the streusel in the refrigerator until ready to use.
 The chilled crumbles will keep their shape when baking.